theseanything/civilservicelgbt.github.io/_publications/2018-03-01-our-plan-for-improving-the-experiences-of-LGBT-civil-servants.markdown

 ---
 title:  		"Our plan for improving the experiences of LGBT+ civil servants: a consultation"
 author:		"Civil Service LGBT+ Network"
-excerpt: 	"This is a consultation about the future work of the Civil Service LGBT+ network."
+excerpt: 	"This is a consultation about the future work of the Civil Service LGBT+ Network."

 image: /image.png
 categories: publication